Malaysia is at a cross-roads today. Something is stirring in the psyche of the people.

 Since 1977, we have been planting the seeds of public awareness of critical political, economic and social issues.
 Over the years, we have lobbied hard for wide-ranging reforms in all aspects of public life.
 Today, the stirring cries of “Reformasi!” ring out for all to hear.

-To conscientise the public, we run this website and publish Aliran Monthly, Malaysia’s leading independent English-language news magazine.
-With 40 pages of independent articles and in-depth analyses, it is a ‘must read’ for all those concerned about what is really going on in Malaysia.
+For 33 years, published Aliran Monthly, Malaysia’s leading independent English-language news magazine.
+With 40 pages of independent articles and in-depth analyses, it was a ‘must read’ for all those concerned about what is really going on in Malaysia.
 Now, we are entering a digital era and we are focusing on reaching out to even more Malaysians via this website, social media and e-newsletters.

 Persatuan Aliran Kesedaran Negara (literally, ‘society for the flow of national consciousness’) was launched in Penang on 12 August 1977 by seven concerned Malaysians from different ethnic backgrounds.
 Today, we are a national reform movement with members, friends and supporters from different parts of the country.
 Locating the Aliran office